 Q. Is change hard?

-A. Change can be hard for some people, it really depends on how long you have been drinking, taking drugs or gambling.
+A. Change can be hard for some people, it really depends on how long you have been using substances, or experiencing problem gambling and/or other behavioural concerns.
 It also depends on what benefits you have felt from these behaviours.
 There are always some benefits to use or gambling and it is often about whether the benefits are bigger or smaller than the costs.
 Often change is made easier by obvious consequences like health or relationship problems but it’s good if you do not wait for those consequences because then there’s a lot of pressure.

 Changing behaviour is made easier when you follow some general tips and strategies that other successful changers have experienced.
 There are really helpful tips and activities that we can share with you and support you while you find the ones that will work for you.

 Q. What if I do not want to change?

 A. Sometimes people do not really want to change their behaviours but are under pressure to do so.
 Sometimes they just want to change a little bit to see what it is like.
 You don’t have to do anything that you don’t want to.
 What is at stake is that if you are under pressure to change (from employer, parents, partner, or legally) and you choose not to; there could be more serious consequences like losing family, friends, relationships, access to children or your job.
 The choice is yours.